Pur vs. Brita—which water filter pitcher is better?

 The Brita Everyday 10-cup pitcher and the Pur Classic 11-cup pitcher.

-However, the whole point of a water filter pitcher is to actually remove contaminants, and the Pur filters reduce and remove more chemicals from the water than the Brita pitchers do.
+However, the whole point of a water filter pitcher is to remove contaminants.
+The PUR filters reduce and remove more chemicals from the water than the Brita pitchers do.

-If you don’t have any strong feelings as to exactly what needs to get filtered out of your tap water, then we recommend one of the many Brita pitchers.
-If, however, you have specific water contamination concerns like lead, pharmaceuticals, or biological entities, then Pur water filter pitchers will give you peace of mind.
+If you don’t have strong feelings about exactly what needs to be filtered out of your tap water, then we recommend one of the many Brita pitchers.
+If you have specific concerns about water contamination, PUR water filter pitchers will give you peace of mind.